mozilla/sumo/README.md

-# sumo-project
+# Mozilla Sumo & Community

-This repository is used to track anything related to the platform that powers SUMO
+This repository is used to track anything related to the platform that powers SUMO, Playstore Support and Community Projects.

 ## Engineering Board